-By taking this approach, ClearScale was able to consolidate all the data the client had acquired over time and transformed it in a way that allowed them to query, analyze and then individually target market to each unique customer based on the customer’s buying behaviors resulting in increased revenue generation.
+By taking this approach, ClearScale was able to consolidate all the data the client had acquired over time and transformed it in a way that allowed them to query, analyze, and then individually target markets to each unique customer based on the customer’s buying behaviors, resulting in increased revenue generation.

-From a technology perspective, implementing AWS Glue within the client’s AWS account allowed to provide a stable foundation of the future data projects and queries.
+From a technology perspective, implementing AWS Glue within the client’s AWS account provided a stable foundation for future data projects and queries.
 Finally, it gave the client the opportunity to leverage other AWS services, such as Redshift or Athena and then overlay those with business intelligence and analytic toolsets, like Tableau, for data mining and reporting.

 ClearScale’s technical acumen, accumulated over many years and numerous client projects, has allowed us to be recognized by Amazon as a Premier Consulting Partner with multiple competencies.
 Our approach to solving our clients’ needs stems from our ability to recognize and understand underlying operational concerns and solve for those particular issues.